 9. There’s more to the Minneapolis food scene than Tater Tot Hotdish

 No shade to the Tater Tot Hotdish or its fans — the frigid temps of Minneapolis were made for hearty foods that comfort you like a warm hug.
 However, don’t let the popularity or calorie count of this one dish mislabel the Minneapolis food scene as basic.
-Minneapolis eats are damn delicious, and top class!
+Minneapolis eats are darn delicious, and top class!
 You know who agrees?
 The James Beard Foundation.
-Establishments from Minneapolis showed up as semifinalists in half of all categories for the 2020 James Beard Awards.
-Impressive!
+Owamni, an innovative Minneapolis Indigenous resaturant, was named the best new restaurant of 2022 for the entire country.

 10. Schools in Minneapolis aren’t stellar, but they’re still above average

 Niche gives Minneapolis’s Pre-K through high schools an overall B- grade, though there are outliers.
-Yinghua Academy, a public K-8 full-immersion Mandarin school, ranks #14 in the state, while Southwest Senior High School and Washburn Senior High School both rank in the top 50, at #22 and #44, respectively.
-As far as higher learning institutions go, U.S. News & World Reports put the University of Minnesota Twin Cities at #66 on its 2021 Best National Universities list.
+Yinghua Academy, a public K-8 full-immersion Mandarin school, ranks #6 in the state, while Washburn Senior High School and Southwest Senior High School both rank in the top 50, at #33 and #34, respectively.
+As far as higher learning institutions go, U.S. News & World Reports put the University of Minnesota (Ski-U-Mah!)
+Twin Cities at #66 on its 2021 Best National Universities list.

 |Making the move to Minneapolis?
 Compare moving costs for rental trucks, full-service movers, and portable containers.
 To get a personalized moving quote on local moves visit PODS online, or call 855-706-4758 for details on long-distance moves.|